Back To Work

 I haven’t been ready to work full time and it’s only because I’m self employed that I have been able to take so much time off.
 (Did you know that statutory bereavement leave is just 3 days?
 You get 2 weeks paternity for your child’s birth but just 3 days for their death.
 It’s crazy).
 I am also very lucky to have a client who has given me the flexibility to work around my grief and its emotional roller-coaster.
 It has given me time to mourn properly and think about what I want to do now that Edward is gone.
 I set up my business largely because of him so that I could spend more time at home and now I need to decide if I should keep going on my own or return to the ad agency world and the stability of a regular job.

 I’m happy to say that I have chosen to keep going.
 My business focuses on sustainability, ethics and wellbeing in branding, politics and society in general and it just feels right to keep doing it.
-Not only are these issues more relevant than ever but, most importantly, Edward’s birth set me on this path, and I owe it to him to stay the course and keep trying to do my bit to make the world a better place.
-So the pressure is now on to find more work but, for the first time since he died, I think I can do it.
+Not only are these issues more relevant than ever but, most importantly, Edward was a significant factor in setting up the business, and it feels right to stay the course at least for now So the pressure is on to find more work but, for the first time since he died, I think I can do it.

 Let me give you a work related example.
 I use Linked In for networking, but had not updated my bio since 2010.
 I thought I had written something professional about setting up a consultancy to help brands combine ethics with profitability.
 Over the years I noticed that lots of people looked at it, but wasn’t concerned about the lack of enquiries because I always had a couple of decent contracts on the go.
-However, I looked at it in detail for the first time last week and saw to my horror (and amusement) that it was awful.
-I had basically told everybody that they are evil bastards ruining the world with their greed and consumption and that I was on a rampage to sort them all out.
+However, I looked at it in detail for the first time last week and realised that it was awful.
+I had basically told everybody that they are evil bastards ruining the world with their greed and consumption and that I was on a crusade to sort them all out.
 Hardly an encouraging welcome for prospective clients.

 They say that it’s at times like this that you find out who you’re real friends are.
 All too often it’s said negatively, as if to reinforce that most of the people you know aren’t genuine friends.
 But I see it in a completely different light, as a positive expression of just how good the friends you have are.
 I may only have a small group of them, but they are fantastic.

 This is progress.
-Just a few weeks earlier I would have broken down and railed at the injustice of Edward’s fate but I am slowly developing a harder exterior and a more positive perspective.
+Just a few weeks earlier I would have railed at the injustice of Edward’s fate but I am slowly developing a harder exterior and a more positive perspective.
 I still have issues with some of the decisions the doctors made but I know they did their best.
 I’ve also developed coping mechanisms that allow me to continue whatever I’m doing most of the time without my emotions getting in the way.
 It’s like an autopilot that I can switch on and off when needed.
-The pain is still within, but my body has learnt to keep it there at least until I am in private.
 It must be nature’s way of letting bereaved parents start life again.

 On this day, we were staying with my best friend and his family.
 He’s been living in San Francisco for a year so we hadn’t had the chance to talk about Edward like we normally would.
 We stayed up late and we talked, in depth, about the day he died.
 I fully expected the tears to come but they never did.
 Not one.
 My voice didn’t even break.
 I was surprised but full of mixed emotions; on the one hand recognising the achievement but on the other feeling guilty and disrespectful to my son for not crying about his death.
 Bitter sweet, but still progress.

-I’m sure that this had been made possible by a huge emotional blowout a few days earlier on Christmas Eve.
+I suspect that this progress had been facilitated by a huge emotional blowout a few days earlier on Christmas Eve.
 Mrs Berry, the lady that runs the lovely nursery that all our children went to, presented us with a beautiful book of photos of Edward throughout his time there.
 Clare warned me that it was hard viewing so I took it upstairs to read alone.
-She was right – we will treasure it for the rest of our lives but it was also heartbreaking.
+She was right – we will treasure it for the rest of our lives but it was heartbreaking.
 Picture after picture of our boys playing together, full of smiles and preparing for a future that would never come.
-I sat on the bedroom floor and sobbed, stopping only when a child’s hand settled on my shoulder.
+I sat on the bedroom floor and sobbed, stopping only when a small hand settled on my shoulder.
 It was Alice.
 She had heard me and come to give me a hug.
 We sat together for a few minutes and smiled at her brother’s pictures.

 I must have cried a month’s worth of tears because I managed to stay (mostly – see below) composed for the rest of December and have done so through most of January as well.
 I still cry every day but the debilitating physicality has gone.
 No more sobbing, heaving stomach or lying on the floor.
 Just silent tears.
 Like a pistol with a silencer – potent but quiet and, I hope, more dignified.
 I often look at others who have suffered the same loss years ago and wonder why they seem so calm and now understand how they have achieved it.
 Their pain is out of sight.